List of bow tie wearers

 This is a list of notable bow tie wearers, real and fictional; notable people for whom the wearing of a bow tie (when not in formal dress) is also a notable characteristic.

 Bow tie wearing can be a notable characteristic for an individual.
 Men's clothier Jack Freedman told The New York Times that wearing a bow tie "is a statement maker" that identifies a person as an individual because "it's not generally in fashion".
 Numerous writers and bow tie sellers have observed that the popularity of this type of neckwear can rise and fall with the fortunes of the well-known people who wear them.

 Until the 20th century, the bow tie was the general rule for neckties.
 Starting in early 20th century, the bow tie started to become more rare.

-In 1996, The Wall Street Journal quoted statistics from the Neckwear Association of America showing that bow ties represent 3 percent of the 100 million ties sold each year in the United States, most of them part of formal wear, such as for white tie and black tie.
+In 1996, The Wall Street Journal quoted statistics from the Neckwear Association of America showing that bow ties represent three percent of the 100 million ties sold each year in the United States, most of them part of formal wear, such as for white tie and black tie.

 Attention to famous bow tie wearers in commerce and fashion commentary

 Those who write about bow ties often mention famous people who wear or have worn them.
 These writers often make the point that the image conveyed to others by a bow tie can be affected by associations with celebrities and famous people in the past.

-A common fashion accessory in the nineteenth century, the bow tie had positive associations by mid-twentieth century, bolstered by real-world personalities like President Franklin Roosevelt and the "political genius" Right Honourable Sir Winston Churchill as well as "devil-may-care" characters portrayed in films by actors like Humphrey Bogart and Frank Sinatra.
+A common fashion accessory in the 19th century, the bow tie had positive associations by mid-20th century, bolstered by real-world personalities, including President Franklin Roosevelt and Sir Winston Churchill, as well as "devil-may-care" characters portrayed in films by actors, including Humphrey Bogart and Frank Sinatra.
 By the 1970s, however, the bow tie became associated with nerds and geeks, such as the slapstick characters played by Jerry Lewis, and Mayberry's fictional deputy sheriff, Barney Fife.
 This perception was reinforced by the bow tie's association with Pee-wee Herman and U.S. Senator Paul Simon.

 The perceptions associated with bow ties started to take another turn in the 1980s, when Success Magazine's founder, W. Clement Stone, spoke out in support of the neck wear after the publication by fashion author John Molloy which observed, "Wear a bow tie and nobody will take you seriously."
 Stone associated bow-tie wearing with virility, aggressiveness, and salesmanship.
 In further defense of the bow tie, its use by figures such as Daniel Patrick Moynihan and Saul Bellow has been cited.